- Type of Degree: Bachelor of Science (BS)

 - Credit Requirements: 121

-The renewable energy industry continues to grow, and many analysts predict that by 2020 the global clean energy economy will top $1 trillion.
+The renewable energy industry continues to grow and many analysts predict that by 2020, the global clean energy economy will top $1 trillion.
 At Vermont Tech, you'll take advantage of an integrated course of study including engineering, technology, science, and business to prepare for careers designing, implementing, and managing renewable energy systems and similar technologies.
-You'll learn to evaluate renewable resources, complete site assessments, design systems, model system performance, utilize data acquisition tools, and integrate energy systems into landscapes, buildings, and communities.

 Along with a complete Renewable Energy Lab, students have access to a variety of working renewable energy installations that provide power to the Randolph Center campus.